lammps/lammps/doc/src/Howto_lammps_gui.rst

 ^^^^^^^^^^^^^^

 From within the LAMMPS GUI main window LAMMPS can be started either from the ``Run`` menu or by the hotkey `Ctrl-Enter` (`Command-Enter` on macOS).
-LAMMPS is running in a separate thread, so the GUI will stay responsive yet is capable to interact with the calculation and access its data.
-It is important to note, that LAMMPS is using the contents of the input buffer for the run, **not** the file.
-Thus if there are unsaved changes in the buffer, they will be used.
+LAMMPS is running in a separate thread, so the GUI will stay responsive and thus is capable to interact with the calculation and access its data.
+It is important to note, that LAMMPS is using the contents of the input buffer for the run, **not** the file it was read from.
+If there are unsaved changes in the buffer, they *will* be used.

 .. image:: JPG/lammps-gui-running.png
    :align: center
    :scale: 75%

-While LAMMPS is running the contents of the status bar change: on the left side there is a text indicating that LAMMPS is running, which will contain the selected number of threads, if thread-parallel acceleration was selected in the ``Preferences`` dialog.
+While LAMMPS is running, the contents of the status bar change: on the left side there is a text indicating that LAMMPS is running, which will contain the selected number of threads, if thread-parallel acceleration was selected in the ``Preferences`` dialog.
 On the right side, a